SnowyMouse/invader/README.md

                                vehicle-engine, weapon-charge, weapon-empty,
                                weapon-fire, weapon-idle, weapon-overheat,
                                weapon-ready, weapon-reload
-  -C --channel-count <#>       Set the channel count.
-Can be: mono, stereo.
-By
+  -C --channel-count <#>       [REQUIRES --extended] Set the channel count.
+Can
-                               default, this is determined based on the input audio.
+                               be: mono, stereo.
+By default, this is determined based on the input audio.
   -d --data <dir>              Use the specified data directory.
-  -f --flac-level <lvl>        Set the FLAC compression level.
-This can be
-                               between 0 and 8, with higher levels taking longer but offering slightly better ratios.
-                               Default: 5
   -F --format <fmt>            Set the format.
 Can be: 16-bit-pcm, ogg-vorbis,
-                               xbox-adpcm, or flac.
-Setting this is required.
+                               or xbox-adpcm.
+Using flac requires --extended.
+                               Setting this is required unless creating an extended tag, in which case it defaults to 16-bit-pcm.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
+  -l --compress-level <lvl>    Set the compression level.
+This can be between
-  -P --fs-path                 Use a filesystem path for the data.
+                               0.0 and 1.0.
+For Ogg Vorbis, higher levels result in better quality but worse sizes.
+For FLAC, higher levels result in better sizes but longer compression time, clamping from 0.0 to 0.8 (FLAC 0 to FLAC 8).
+Default: 1.0 -P --fs-path                 Use a filesystem path for the data.
-  -q --vorbis-quality <qlty>   Set the Vorbis quality.
-This can be between -0.1
-                               and 1.0.
-Default: 1.0
-  -r --sample-rate <Hz>        Set the sample rate in Hz.
-Halo supports 22050
+  -r --sample-rate <Hz>        [REQUIRES --extended] Set the sample rate in Hz.
-                               and 44100.
+                               Halo supports 22050 and 44100.
 By default, this is determined based on the input audio.
   -s --split                   Split permutations into 227.5 KiB chunks.
 This
                                is necessary for longer sounds (e.g. music) when being played in the original Halo engine.